aws-samples/aws-get-started-workshop/content/00-intro/04-foundation-capabilities.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 {{% /comment %}}

-This guide helps you establish a set of AWS foundational capabilities to help support your use of development, test, and production environments to host your first few initial workloads.
+This guide helps you establish a set of AWS foundational capabilities to help support your use of development, test, and production environments to deliver your first few proof-of-value workloads in production.

 {{< toc >}}